cryptpad/blueprints/prototypes/secretsharing.md

 moreover requires setting up and redistributing shards - another laborious process.

-We therefore favour the third option that leverages a layer of indirection.
-This has the advantage of making shared secrets revokable without having to change the password.
+We therefore favor the third option that leverages a layer of indirection.
+This has the advantage of making shared secrets revocable without having to change the password.
 It is furthermore possible to change the password without having to redistribute the secret.